cromanpa94/skinny-bones-jekyll/Media/index.md

 ---

 ### Disclaimer
-This list is not exhaustive and I will keep updating it.
+This list is not extensive and I will keep updating it.

 ## Media coverage on papers